-- 8. Lower center-link (A) onto the header with the REEL DOWN switch on the GSL until it locks into position (hook release [B] is down). - 9.
-Check that center-link is locked onto header by pressing the REEL UP switch on the GSL.
+- 8. Lower center-link (A) onto the header with the reel down switch on the GSL until it locks into position (hook release [B] is down). - 9.
+Check that center-link is locked onto header by pressing the reel up switch on the GSL.

-- 10. Press HEADER UP switch (A) to raise the header to maximum height. - 11.
-If one end of the header does NOT fully raise, rephase the lift cylinders as follows: - a.
-Press and hold the HEADER UP switch until both cylinders stop moving. - b.
+10. Press the header up switch (A) to raise header to maximum height.

+If one end of the header does NOT fully rise, rephase the lift cylinders as follows:

+- a.
+Press and hold the header up switch until both cylinders stop moving. - b.
 Continue to hold the switch for 3-4 seconds.
 Cylinders are now phased.